MA Counseling Program

 This 60-credit master’s program includes a combination of courses, internship, and electronic portfolio creating a flexible path to becoming a licensed mental health counselor.

-Marriage, Couples, and Family Counseling
+Marriage, Couple, and Family Counseling

 This 60-credit master’s program includes a combination of required courses, internship, and electronic portfolio that create a flexible path to becoming a licensed mental health counselor.